-Leaves are opposite, entire (no teeth), oval shaped that have heart shaped bases and have stalks of up to 1 inch on the lower leaves, shorter on the upper.
-Leaf size reduces abruply in the inflorescence.
+Leaves are opposite, entire (no teeth), oval shaped that have heart shaped bases and have stalks of up to 1 inch long on the lower leaves, shorter on the upper.
+Leaf size reduces abruptly in the inflorescence.
 Leaves are held in an ascending position and usually have smooth surfaces.

 Flowers are tubular, with a saucer shape opening, positioned above the star shaped cup of the involucre.
 There are no petals, instead the flower perianth has pigmented lobes replacing the corolla; these lobes may be pink to purple, and rarely, white.
 The flower is bisexual with from 3 to 6 stamens with magenta filaments and yellow anthers and the ovary has one style with a blunt stigma.
 Both stamens and style are exserted with the styles exserted beyond the stamens.
 The cup-like green involucre (bract) after flower fertilization enlarges greatly during seed production and acts like a parachute for the distribution of the seed.